-The information provided by ElectraNet is sourced from fixed asset records analysed into the RAB framework as applied in the Roll Forward Models (RFM) for the 2014-18 revenue reset period which have previously been submitted to the AER as part of their revenue determination.
+The information provided by ElectraNet is sourced from fixed asset records analysed into the RAB framework as applied in the Roll Forward Models (RFM) for the 2019-23 revenue reset period which have previously been submitted to the AER as part of their revenue determination.

-3.3.2.3 Methodology
+4.2.3 Methodology

 ElectraNet has updated its RAB data using the latest issued RFM.
-During this update for the 2018-2023 Revenue Proposal the treatment of prior period adjustments was identified as being incorrect.
+In a previous year when updating for the 2019-2023 Revenue Proposal the treatment of prior period adjustments was identified as being incorrect.
 These adjustments stem from the previous two regulatory periods and are normally adjusted in the RFM in year 1 and year 5 of the current model.
 This had resulted in an overstatement of the RAB in RIN reporting by \$15.7m at June 2016.
-The RAB has been corrected in the 2016-17 RIN by matching 2016-17 opening balances to June 2016 closing balances and adjusting additions to give the correct closing balances.
+The RAB has been corrected in subsequent RINs by matching the opening balances to closing balances and adjusting additions to give the correct closing balances.

-ElectraNet has extracted the RFM information for opening balances, additions, disposals, inflation, depreciation and closing balances directly from the 2014-18 RFM, and the values used in preparing the regulatory financial report for the year ended 30 June 2017.
+ElectraNet has extracted the RFM information for opening balances, additions, disposals, inflation, depreciation and closing balances directly from the 2019-23 RFM, and the values used in preparing the regulatory financial report for the year ended 30 June 2019.

 The adjustment for 2012-13 actual capex minus forecast, which is reported in the RFM in 2017-18, has for RIN purposes been adjusted to apply from 2013-14 with incremental adjustments in subsequent years.
 This adjustment is applied to more accurately represent asset values during the regulatory period.
+There were no adjusting additions in 2019.